Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Constructing the Conflict Graph

-Fulfilling R3 the same way as R2 is definitely not desirable.
-While postponing the start of added flows for a short time (usually a few \SI{}{\micro\second}) does not affect QoS, delaying data packets of an active flow might degrade QoS substantially.
-Therefore, we have to make sure that the planner cannot select configurations for active flows, which conflict with the old configurations of these flows.
-We achieve this by \emph{locking those configurations} the planner must not select for the new plan.
+Note that this only applies for transition interference involving flows that are newly added to ActiveF(\(p'\)).
+Fulfilling R3 the same way as R2 is definitely not desirable since delaying data packets of an active flow might degrade QoS substantially.
+Figuratively speaking, our solution for R2---\enquote{turning on the machines a bit later}---does not work for R3 because \enquote{the machines are already running}.
+Therefore, we have to make sure that the planner cannot select configurations for active flows which conflict with the old configurations of these flows.
+We achieve this by \emph{locking those configurations} that the planner must not select for the new plan.
 Note that the configurations to be locked depend on the old configuration of the active flows.
-Since the configuration of an active flow may change from plan to plan, configurations are unlocked after the new plan has been computed.
+Since the configuration of an active flow may change from plan to plan, configurations are unlocked each time after the new plan has been computed.